-Contesting the Costs of Independent Counsel: Using Regional Fee Scales as Evidence of Reasonable Rates: This article, written by John Zulkey and appearing in the October 2016 issue of DRI: For the Defense, is intended to assist insurers and their counsel in identifying and proving what a reasonable rate for independent counsel is through reference to empirical and unbiased matrices of regional rates.
+Contesting the Costs of Independent Counsel: Using Regional Fee Scales as Evidence of Reasonable Rates: This article, appearing in the October 2016 issue of DRI: For the Defense, is intended to assist insurers and their counsel in identifying and proving what a reasonable rate for independent counsel is through reference to empirical and unbiased matrices of regional rates.

-Related Acts Provisions: Patterns Amidst the Chaos: This comprehensive reference tool, written by John Zulkey, focuses on proving whether claims are “related” or “interrelated.”
+Related Acts Provisions: Patterns Amidst the Chaos: This comprehensive reference tool focuses on proving whether claims are “related” or “interrelated.”
 This law review article provides in-depth guidance on various procedural questions regarding these provisions, along with summaries of approximately 200 decisions sorted by claim type in order to aid the reader in finding useful guidance on this subject.

 What Do American Healthcare Organizations Want from Their Professional Liability Insurers in 2014?: This MC&L presentation was created for the Bermuda Society of Healthcare Risk Management (“BSHRM”) in November 2013.